Achievable logoAchievable logo

 Direction of jump: Vertical

-**Instructions: **Begin in a squat position with thighs just above parallel to the ground.
-Feet should be shoulder-width apart, and hands interlocked behind the head.
+Instructions: Begin in a squat position with thighs just above parallel to the ground.
+Keep your feet shoulder-width apart, and interlock your hands behind your head.
 Perform an explosive vertical jump and land back in the squat position.
 Immediately repeat the jump.

 Jump and reach